leoyu037/cheatsheets/python_concurrency.md

 - More overhead to start separate processes than threads

 ## Celery
-- Can run on multiple processors ([worker concurrency setting](https://docs.celeryproject.org/en/stable/userguide/workers.html#concurrency)), or on multiple green threads ([eventlet support](https://docs.celeryproject.org/en/stable/userguide/concurrency/eventlet.html)), or mix both types of workers
+- Can config worker run on multiple processors ([worker concurrency setting](https://docs.celeryproject.org/en/stable/userguide/workers.html#concurrency)) or on multiple green threads ([eventlet support](https://docs.celeryproject.org/en/stable/userguide/concurrency/eventlet.html)).
+  Can also mix both types of workers to handle both CPU and I/O-bound workloads separately
 - Can run on multiple hosts

 ## References